 The hearing body shall send to the chancellor and to the academic staff member concerned, as soon as practicable after conclusion of a hearing, a verbatim record of the testimony and a copy of its report, findings, and recommendations.
 After reviewing the matter on record and considering arguments if submitted by the parties, the chancellor shall issue a decision.
 In that decision, the chancellor may order dismissal of the academic staff member, may impose a lesser disciplinary action, or may find in favor of the academic staff member.
 The academic staff member shall be notified of the chancellor's decision in writing.
-In cases involving sexual assault, dating violence, domestic violence, or stalking, the complainant shall be notified of the chancellor's decision at the same time as the academic staff member.
-This decision shall be deemed final unless the board, upon request of the academic staff member, grants review based on the record.
+In cases involving sexual assault, dating violence, domestic violence, or stalking, the complainant shall be deemed final unless the board, upon request of the academic staff member, grants review based on the record.
 For complaints involving sexual harassment, sexual assault, dating violence, domestic violence, or stalking, the complainant shall have all rights provided to the academic staff member in this paragraph.